ec-europa/europa-component-library/src/website/src/pages/ec/core-template/page-header/docs/usage.md

 title: Usage
 order: 1
 ---
-The page header component provides users the context of the page.It is always placed just below the site header.
+The page header component provides users the context of the page.
+It is always placed just below the site header.
 There are five variations of the page header.

+Default as in the anatomy image

 ## Anatomy